 - The inspection will be completed by at least 2 members of City Staff to ensure that your rental accommodation meets the requirements of the By-law

 - A separate inspection will be required from an qualified licensed electrical contractor or qualified inspection authority.
 A report from the inspector indicating compliance with the Ontario Electrical Safety Code is required as part of the approval process.

 - Your application along with all required documentation and associated fee should be submitted to the Clerk's Department, 5th Floor, City Hall.

-- Your application will be forwarded to the Planning Department and Building Department to ensure all information is provided and complete.
+- Your application will be forwarded to the Planning and Building Services to ensure all information is provided and complete.

 - An inspection of your property will be coordinated through Building Services.

 - Providing all necessary information is provided, your application is complete, and your rental premises meets all requirements of the Residential Rental Housing Licensing By-law, a license will be issued and be valid for a 2 year period from the date of issuance.

 - The license must be displayed within the rental accommodation within 1 metre of the main entrance.

 Additional information and educational material is included below: